 This exercise will provide students an opportunity to sit on both sides of the interviewing process.
 Model giving feedback that is constructive and not hurtful.
 Lead a follow-up discussion about how the students performed in each of the roles and what they learned.

-Activity 28.1: Answers on next page
+Activity 28.1 (found on page 75) Answers on next page

-- 1. Be dependable, work hard, keep a good attitude, be helpful, be a team player, dress for success, and treat everyone with respect.
+1. Always keep learning, maintain a positive attitude, show up on time.

-- 2. self-answered.
+- 2. self-answered

-- 3. self-answered.
+- 3. self-answered

-- 4. self-answered.
+- 4. self-answered